micrjames/micrjames/README.md

 Hi, There! 👋

 I'm a React developer who builds engaging web apps while seeking to solve interesting problems.
 I’m looking to learn from others and maybe help somebody else out.
-I'd like to learn more about the things that I've come across on my journey and a new and exciting should help me do just that.
+I'd like to learn more about the things that I come across on my journey and working on a new and exciting project should help me do just that.

 [![Visits Badge](https://badges.pufler.dev/visits/micrjames/micrjames)](https://github.com/micrjames)
 [![Twitter Badge](https://img.shields.io/badge/Twitter-Profile-informational?style=flat&logo=twitter&logoColor=white&color=1CA2F1)](https://twitter.com/michaelrjamesjr)